obiMadu/hngX-stage2/README.md

 ## 1. Introduction

-This document provides documentation for my HNGx Person Go API project.
+This document provides documentation for my HNGx Person Go REST API project.
 The API serves as a CRUD (Create, Read, Update, Delete) interface for interacting with a Person Object in a MySQL database.
 This API is written in Go.

 ## 2. API Usage